 Sure, it’s hard to tear yourself away from your screen for more than five minutes without the persistent ‘ding’ of yet another email to respond to, but you’ll find that spending the night sans technology is easier than you may think.
 Make a dedicated effort to switch off at a certain time each night, and only start it up again when you’ve started your day in a relaxed fashion.
 Those emails or that Instagram post can wait.

 3. Get grounded

 Studies have shown that the widespread use of insulating rubber or plastic-soled shoes disconnect us from the earth’s energy – something that’s known to reduce inflammation, pain, fatigue, stress and poor quality of sleep.
 Spend five minutes barefoot every day to reconnect with nature and ground yourself as you stroll across grass, or sand, ensuring you hit your daily recommended dose of vitamin G.

 4. Take up mindful meditation

 If, like us, you find switching off a busy mind after a particularly stressful work day, then taking up meditation will help you to stop and reflect on your day.
+There are plenty of yoga instruction charts for just this.
+Benefits of Green tea?
+Sound of the ocean?
+Put it on!
 At its core, meditating means to focus on a single thing intensely – if the thought of spending half an hour sitting still sounds like too much of a chore, then try spending just five minutes sitting cross-legged with eyes closed, focusing solely on breathing slowly and deeply.